SuziKim/MuMoSS/README.md

 TODO

 # Caveats
-		1. The MD5 algorithm may requires a lot of RAM when the *generate temporary files* switch is on.
+1. To data, the MD5 algorithm requires a lot of RAM.
 2. This program may require a high amount of available memory.
 Typical values range from 2GB to 4GB for a 2h length 480p video.
 2. The program' memory consumption is directly linked with the video length, resolution and number of keyframes.
 When facing memory problems, try to run with a smaller video with lower resolution or a fewer number of keyframes.